 - Higher encryption with double encapsulation results in B/W hit.
 How much depends on your device and the VPN Server/Provider.

 OpenVPN is an open source application with a custom encryption protocol based on SSL/TLS key exchanges.
 OpenVPN Advantages

 - Can traverse through firewalls and NAT with great success.
 You can setup OpenVPN on port 443 TCP, this will make it look like HTTPS traffic and very hard to detect.

-- Very stable and reliably.
+- Very stable and reliable.

 - Makes use of the OpenSSL libraries for encryption.
 The point here is that you are running an open source application with open source maintained encryption libraries.
 In other words, the general public is maintaining the implementation and fixing bugs as they appear.
 There are no shady government agencies or suspicious design flaws.